 Protect your organization from ransomware

-In latest massive ransomware attack, WannaCry hit the cyber world hard, infecting an estimated 200,000 computers across 150 countries.
+In latest massive ransomware attack, WannaCry hit the cyber world hard, infecting an estimated 200,000 computers across 150 countries/regions.
 With the increase of ransomware attacks over the last few years, an average of 25,000 attacks per month in 2015 and 56,000 in 2016, it's becoming a cybersecurity necessity to be proactive about making sure your network and your cloud aren't at risk.
 This article explains how you can use Defender for Cloud Apps to monitor your cloud, detect, and mitigate threats and apply best practices for protecting your environment against ransomware.

 What is ransomware?

 Ransomware is a cyber attack in which the attacker sends you a file that can block you from accessing your computer and encrypt your own files.
 The files are sometimes held for ransom and aren't decrypted until you pay the attacker to restore access to your computer, files, or critical LOB apps.
 Ransomware attacks can affect any computer, home, office, network, or server.
 In fact, because large organizations are made up of many users who may inadvertently open a file that unleashes ransomware across your network, organizations are at even greater risk of being forced to pay the attacker to stop the ransomware and restore access to computers or files.

 This use case applies to Microsoft 365, Google Workspace, Box and Dropbox.

 A user in your organization is the target of a ransomware attack.
 The user might unknowingly open an email infected and run ransomware, which infects the all of their files, including the files synced to the cloud.